cferdinandi/adventure/content/rules.md

 - If their die roll is equal to or higher than the villain's difficulty level, the villain loses a health point.
 - If their die roll is lower than the villain's difficulty level, their attack misses.
-- If their die roll is two or more lower than the villain's difficulty level, the villain hits them in response to the attack and *the player* loses a health point.

 **When a villain attacks a player, the _Guide_ and the player both roll dice.**